One of my favorite things in Japan is dressing in a yukata and going to the Fireworks festivals, which are held all over Japan in August.

 |Riverfire fireworks on the Story Bridge Brisbane, viewed from Kangaroo Point|

-Brisbane's Riverfire is special as the fireworks are not just from a single platform, but from several spots along the river, from the tops of skyscrapers, and from the historic Story Bridge.
+Brisbane's Riverfire is special as the fireworks are not just from a single platform, but from three iconic locations along the river, from the tops of skyscrapers, and from the historic Story Bridge.
 It's like the whole city is going up in fireworks!

 Yes, we are the only people in Brisbane wearing Yukatas.

 And people always smile at us.

 But this year, it was "Oh, look at the baby!
 So cute!"